 If you've ever woken up and noticed vertical lines or sleep marks on your face, you've already seen a preview of the sleep wrinkles that are forming.

 Another common mistake is sleeping with your hands pressed against your face.
-Much like flannel or thicker cotton sheets, our skin grips rougher surfaces and wrinkles with lateral pressure—even our hands along the facial skin.
+Much like flannel or thicker cotton sheets, our skin grips rougher surfaces and wrinkles with lateral pressure.

 If you're someone who often sleeps with their hands tucked under their face, try keeping your hands under your pillow rather than directly on your skin.
 This can help reduce early sleep-related wrinkles while hopefully keeping you comfortable.

 Sleeping on your back is also a good way to dodge breakout-causing bacteria on your pillow and to allow fluid to drain properly, thus preventing puffy eyes.